Wang Wang and Fu Ni: Life at Adelaide and breeding attempts (2010–2024)

+On 12 January 2010, the pair were released from their glass enclosures into their exhibit after a period of quarantine.
+They also joined Earth Hour as "official ambassadors".
+Wang Wang and Fu Ni's exhibit, which is called the Bamboo Forest, is also home to two red pandas, Ravi and Mishry.
-In late 2011, they were introduced together for the first time after previously being separated by wire mesh for breeding.
-As when they first arrived they were in the same exhibit until Fu Ni reach sexual maturity.

-When she begins her oestrus cycle, Fu Ni climbs her tree in the enclosure.
-She has experienced several pseudopregnancies, which are difficult to distinguish from actual pregnancies as her blood tests, chemical signals, and behavior all indicate she is pregnant.
-She underwent one in early 2017.
-Giant pandas have a short annual window to breed, often around 2472 hours.
+The pandas were in the same exhibit when they first arrived, but were separated by a wire mesh until Fu Ni reached sexual maturity.
+They were introduced for the first time in late 2011.
+Whenever she began her oestrus cycle, Fu Ni climbed her tree in the enclosure, and Wang Wang marked his territory by what The Guardian described as "twerk[ing] around the place", but when Wang Wang tried getting in Fu Ni's tree before she was ready to mate, she would dismiss him with a swipe and a grunt.
+She experienced several pseudopregnancies, which were difficult to distinguish from actual pregnancies, as her blood tests, chemical signals, and behavior indicated she was pregnant.
+Furthermore, giant pandas have a short annual window to breed, often around 2472 hours.

-In 2019, Prime Minister Scott Morrison criticized Labor's pledge to fund Wang Wang and Fu Ni for five more years, saying that Queensland floods should be more of a priority.
 On 24 November 2019, the Government of South Australia signed a new agreement with China to fund the pandas for five more years, after the initial ten-year deal had expired and the pandas were set to return to China.
 There have been five previous unsuccessful attempts to get the pair to mate.
-There have also been four or more attempts to artificially inseminate Fu Ni, including three procedures in 2017 and another planned in late 2022.
+There were also four or more attempts to artificially inseminate Fu Ni, including three procedures in 2017 and another that was planned in late 2022.
 Adelaide Zoo confirmed that Fu Ni had undergone either a "pseudopregnancy or a loss" in February 2023.
+She underwent a pregnancy in early 2017.

 Wang Wang and Fu Ni returned to China following the expiration of their contract with Adelaide Zoo in November 2024.
 They were replaced by pandas Xing Qiu and Yi Lan, as a result of a new deal between Australia and China.

-Exhibit

-Wang Wang and Fu Ni's exhibit is called the Bamboo Forest.
-It is also home to two red pandas, Ravi and Mishry, and Manu, a blue and gold macaw.
-Dr. Phil Ainsley is the head of the team of panda handlers at Adelaide Zoo.